 Alice Springs in the Northern Territory will forever occupy a special place in the hearts of all who visit.
 The city may look fairly low key at first glance, but be warned: it’s addictive.
 You’re likely to hear tales from ‘locals’ time and time again of how they arrived in Alice Springs on holiday and never left.
 Immortalised in Nevil Shute’s novel A Town Like Alice and the cult Aussie film The Adventures of Priscilla, Queen of the Desert, the unofficial capital and spiritual heart of the Red Centre will delight, challenge and amaze as you chart your way around an endearingly rough and cheerfully ready piece of Oz.

 Laidback Launceston (pronounced Lon-seston) is Tasmania’s second largest city and answers to ‘Lonnie’ or even just ‘Lon’ if you’re embracing your inner millennial.
 Sitting at the confluence of three rivers in the idyllic Tamar Valley, and with an extraordinary wealth of gloriously well-preserved Victorian-era architecture, there’s a whole lot to love about this destination.
-Fine food, fabulous cool climate wines, and world-famous natural landscapes like Cradle Mountain-Lake St Clair National Park are all on your holiday agenda.
+Fine food, fabulous cool climate wines, a rich history and fast-evolving cultural scene to explore, and access to world-famous natural landscapes like Cradle Mountain-Lake St Clair National Park are all on offer.

-With an enviable position on Corio Bay in Port Phillip (just an hour by train from Melbourne), a beautiful foreshore precinct, and a revamped city centre, there’s plenty happening inside Victoria’s second city.
-Outside, Geelong is the gateway to the magnificent Bellarine Peninsula — home to charming holiday towns, stunning beaches, and a delicious gourmet food scene.
-Cool climate wines do well here and craft brewing is also on the rise.
+While Victoria’s better known tourist hotspots tend to attract most of the accolades, Geelong’s star is on the rise.
+With an enviable position on Corio Bay in Port Phillip (just an hour by road or train from Melbourne), a beautiful foreshore precinct, and a revamped civic centre, there’s plenty happening inside the state’s second city.
+Outside, Geelong is the gateway to the magnificent Bellarine Peninsula — home to charming holiday towns, stunning beaches, and a quickly evolving gourmet food scene.
+Cool climate wines do well here, and several craft brewers have set up shop.
 There’s never been a better time to get a taste of this amazing region.

 The bustling Queensland city of Townsville revels in more than 300 days of sunshine each year and is surrounded by myriad natural wonders, including Magnetic Island, the Great Barrier Reef, the lush Wet Tropics rainforest, and the rich colour palette of the outback.
 Townsville is the largest city in tropical Australia, and offers visitors access to a rich trove of federation architecture, sophisticated restaurants, top accommodation options, an extensive calendar of events and superb shopping.
 You’ll need four or five days to do the region justice.